wendyverdonk93/docs/content/payments/methods/wallet/applepay/direct-integration.md

 **2.** If Apple Pay is supported, display the ** Pay** button in your checkout page.

-**Note:** Disable the button after the customer clicks or taps it to prevent them creating multiple Apple Pay sessions.

 For styling the button, see Apple Developer:

 - [Buttons&nbsp;and&nbsp;marks](https://developer.apple.com/design/human-interface-guidelines/apple-pay/overview/buttons-and-marks/#apple-pay-mark)